duck8880/EE160/Lab12/Lab12.md

     void reorder(float *a, float *b, float *c);
     ```

     Use your `swap_big()` function from the previous problem to implement reorder().
-Your data file, **reorder.dat**, should show that your function works under all conditions.
+Your data file, **reorder.dat**, should show that your function works under all conditions (e.g. "1 2 3", "1 3 2", "2 1 3", "1 1 2", "2 1 2", ...).
 Write a driver to allow you to test this function for different triplets of floats when redirected from your data file.
 Run your program using the input redirection command:

     ```bash
     reorder < reorder.dat